Vincross/mind-documentation/APIReference/drivers/hexabody.md

-	GaitWave                     // 5+1 gait, 5 legs stay on the ground and 1 leg raise at the same time GaitRipple                   // 4+2 gait, 4 legs stay on the ground and 2 legs raise at the same time GaitTripod                   // 3+3 gait, 3 legs stay on the ground and 3 legs raise at the same time )
+	GaitWave                     // 5+1 gait, 5 legs stay on the ground and 1 leg raise at the same time GaitRipple                   // 4+2 gait, 4 legs stay on the ground and 2 legs raise at the same time GaitTripod                   // 3+3 gait, 3 legs stay on the ground and 3 legs raise at the same time GaitAmble                    // 4+2 gait, 4 legs stay on the ground and 2 legs raise at the same time, different from GaitRipple.
+)
 ```